craigmcchesney/datastore-support/README.md

 A separate docker configuration (envoy.yaml)  is included for creating a container running the envoy proxy.
 Note that there is now a MacOS specified file envoy.mac.yaml (that I think is also supposed to be used for Windows).
 See the [grpc-web example](https://github.com/grpc/grpc-web/tree/master/net/grpc/gateway/examples/helloworld) for more details about docker container configuration and creation and the differences for Mac/Windows.

 The "seed" subdirectory is used when creating the mongodb container to create.
 It contains mongo shell scripts to create and initialize the "datastore" user in the database.

-This directory also includes OS directories mounted to the InfluxDB and MongodB containers for accessing database files (influxdata and mongodata).
-It should really be moved to the datastore-deployment/var directory since it is variable deployment-specific content.

 ##### env